-If we think we are the right place to help, we will offer what is called an “assessment” appointment.
-This appointment is usually around six weeks after we have been asked to see you – unless there were reasons to believe you couldn’t wait this long and you need to be seen straight away.
+If we think we are the right place to help, we will offer what is called an assessment appointment.
+This appointment is usually around six weeks after we have been asked to see you.
+If there are reasons to believe you can't wait this long you may need to be seen straight away.

 Where will my appointments be?